abongsjoel/Apple-homepage-clone/README.md

 # Building with Backgrounds and Gradients

-> On this project we make a single page clone of an old Apple home page.
+> On this project we cloned an old Apple home page using plain HTML5 and CSS3.

 ![screenshot](https://raw.githubusercontent.com/abongsjoel/Apple-homepage-clone/features/app_screenshot.png)

-We made a clone of an old Apple page, on this page we worked with gradients to make a nav bar, as well as the positioning of background and the styling of links to match the original page.
+We worked with gradients to make a nav bar, as well as the positioning of backgrounds and the styling of links to match the original page.

 ## Live Demo